2019 Yuen Long attack: Background

 Protests against the controversial extradition bill had been going on since March 2019.
 Most of the demonstrations in the days were turned into clashes.
 On the one hand, government supporters who favoured the extradition bill praised police as defenders of law and order.
 On the other hand, there is also the increase of reports alleging that the police have adopted violent strategies against the protesters.

+Threats and warning

+On 11 July 2019, Lei Gai-ji, head of the New Territories section of Beijing's liaison office, mobilised villages of Yuen Long to evict protestors during the inauguration ceremony of Shap Pat Heung.
+He offered only a smile after the attack when asked if he incited so.

+Four days later Junius Ho of the Legislative Council issued similar warning to protestors over the possible protest in Yuen Long.
+In a response nearly a year after the attack, Ho said he was only "boasting" sentimentally.